 In 1759 three new regiments of Militia were organised in the West Riding.
 The First Regiment was commanded by Col Lord Downe (Henry Pleydell Dawnay, Viscount Downe), and raised in the Wapentakes of Osgoldcross, Strafforth and Tickhill, Staincross, Barkston Ash and part of Skyrack; it was actually the last to be organised, its officers being commissioned on 29 June.
 Colonel Sir George Savile’s Second Regiment, raised in the Wapentakes of Agbrigg and Morley, was the second organised, with commissions dated 13 February, and Col William Thornton’s Third Regiment, raised in the city and Ainsty of York, and the Wapentakes of Claro, Staincliffe and Ewcross, the earliest to complete, its commissions dated 27 January.

-The first clothing and arms appear to have been delivered in July 1759, and all three regiments were finally embodied on 5 September.
+The first clothing appears to have been delivered in July 1759, arms were first issued on 21 and 29 August, and all three regiments were finally embodied on 6 September.

 All three regiments were disembodied in December 1762.
 In 1763 these three undersized regiments were reorganised into two stronger, ten company, regiments – the First, or Southern, Regiment under Col Sir George Savile, and the Second, Northern or “York Regiment”, under Col William Thornton, effectively making the previous Second the new First, and the previous Third the new Second.
 From that point, we are concerned with Thornton’s Second only.
 The two new regiments only assembled annually for training during the following fifteen years.